Level 3 French

 Course Description

-Teacher in Charge: Mrs H. Drabble
+Teacher in Charge: Mrs H. Drabble.

-In this course students learn to communicate about current issues in the wider world such as multi-cultural society, the environment, contemporary social concerns, ethical issues and education and life decisions which affect young people both in New Zealand and French speaking societies.
+In this course students learn to communicate about current issues in the wider world such as multi-cultural society, the environment, contemporary social concerns, ethical issues and education and life decisions that affect young people in both New Zealand and French speaking societies.
 Students will build on their previous knowledge, becoming more independent in their learning and are expected to develop their mastery of language skills to a more advanced level.

 Course Overview